Baren14/tictactoe/README.md

 # tictactoe
-Play tic tac toe with your friend or yourself
+Play tic tac toe with your friend or yourself <br>
 This is a tic tac toe game written with javascript